SWIC-177/curriculum-content/week-2.md

 A video or audio recording of your summary would be nice too.

 Post these in BrightSpace.

-## Homework Due Tuesday 1/30/2024 by 11:59pm

-**Note:** This spills into week 3️⃣ as I am extending the deadline to Tuesday.

 **Update:** I have updated the template repo to include `modern-normalize`.
 It improves the browser's default styles.
 Please review [this video.](https://somup.com/cZVtqMk8oN).
 You can follow the directions in this video and add it to your project.